Skip to main content

 • “While it may not introduce anything new in the genre, it successfully captures the lore and atmosphere that LOTR enthusiasts will appreciate.”

 The game's optimization has received significant criticism, with many players reporting severe performance issues, including stuttering and frame drops, even on high-end systems.
 While some users have managed to play without major problems, the overall consensus is that the game is poorly optimized, particularly on lower-end hardware and the Steam Deck.
-Players are hopeful for future updates to improve performance and customization options.
+Many hope for future updates to improve performance and allow for better graphics customization.

 • “I play with friends and solo and have had no significant performance issues.”